The Seven Dials Mystery: Plot summary

-At the party, the formula is stolen and Jimmy Thesiger is shot in his right arm.
+At the party, the formula is stolen, but retrieved by Wade's sister, and Jimmy Thesiger is shot in his right arm.
 Thesiger tells how he fought a man who climbed down the ivy.
 The next morning, Battle finds a charred left-handed glove with teeth marks in the fireplace.
 He theorizes that the thief threw the gun onto the lawn from the terrace and then climbed back into the house via the ivy.
 Bundle’s father reports that Bauer, the footman who replaced Alfred, is missing.

-Ronny Devereux's executors have sent Eversleigh a letter written by Devereux.
 Thesiger rings up Bundle and Gerry Wade's sister Loraine and tells them to meet him and Eversleigh at the Seven Dials club.
 Bundle shows Thesiger the room where the Seven Dials meet.
 Loraine finds Eversleigh unconscious in the car and they take him into the club.
+Thesiger says that he will go for a doctor.

 Someone knocks Bundle unconscious and she comes round in Eversleigh's arms.
 Mr Mosgorovsky takes them into the meeting of the Seven Dials, where Number Seven is revealed as Superintendent Battle.
 He reveals that they are a group of people doing secret service work for the government.
 Battle tells Bundle that the association has succeeded with their main target, an international criminal whose stock in trade is the theft of secret formulae: Jimmy Thesiger was arrested that afternoon with his accomplice, Loraine Wade.
 Battle explains that Thesiger killed Wade and Devereux when they got onto his track.
 Devereux took the eighth clock from Wade's room to see if anyone reacted to there being "seven dials".
 At Wyvern Abbey, Thesiger stole the formula, passed it to Loraine, then shot himself in his right arm and disposed of his left-hand glove using his teeth.
 Eversleigh feigned unconsciousness in the car outside the Seven Dials club.
 Thesiger never went for a doctor, but hid in the club, and knocked Bundle unconscious.
 Bundle takes Wade's place in the Seven Dials and marries Bill Eversleigh.